CorsairCoalition/corsaircoalition.github.io/docs/3-development.md

 #### gameConfig section
 The game configuration parameters are as follows:
-- `GAME_SERVER_URL`: the server to which you are connecting.
-Unless you use a local server
+- `GAME_SERVER_URL`: the server to which you are connecting
+- `GAME_WEBAPP_URL`: the website link that is displayed in the user interface
-- `MAX_TURNS`: The GG Framework will terminate the game if it lasts this many turns.
+- `MAX_TURNS`: terminate the game if it lasts this many turns
-- `BOT_ID_PREFIX`: Redis will store all messages from this bot in a key-value store with this prefix
+- `BOT_ID_PREFIX`: used for Redis messaging channels and key-value stores
 - `userId`:  The UUID for this bot.
-This string must be unique across all bots and is paired with a unique username
+This string must be unique across all bots and is paired with a unique username.
 - `username`: The (unique) bot name displayed during matches on the GIO servers.
 This MUST begin with the "[Bot] " tag.
 - `customGameId`: This is the name of the custom room your bot will join.
 By default, you can spectate at https://bot.generals.io/games/customGameId
-- `customGameSpeed`: An number from \[0.25, 0.5, 0.75, 1, 2, 3, 4].
+- `customGameSpeed`: A number from `[0.25, 0.5, 0.75, 1, 2, 3, 4]`.
 The server tick rate will be mulitplied by this factor.
 By default, the servers execute 2 game ticks per second.
 For instance, if `customGameSpeed` is set to 4, the server will process 8 ticks per second.

 > Note: Only the lobby Host can change the custom game speed.
 If a human joins before a bot, the default game speed (1x) is used.
 You can adjust this by selecting 'Game' on the lobby screen, and choosing the desired Game Speed.